greyblake/nutype/README.md

 * Support derive of Into trait for integers
 * Support derive of Into trait for floats
 * Refactor: extract common generator functions
+* Cleanup tests: split number tests into integer and float
+* Use absolute path to `Result` in the generated code